grafana/agent/docs/sources/operation-guide/_index.md

 * Experimental: we are exploring a new use case and would like feedback.
   Experimental features are subject to frequent breaking changes during development.
 Experimental features may be removed with no equivalent replacement.
-Experimental features are always hidden behind feature flags.
+Experimental features may be hidden behind feature flags.
   Unless removed, experimental features will eventually graduate to beta.

 * Beta: we are working on maturing a specific feature.
 Beta features may be